Dawn Hope: Life and career

+Dawn later played General Cartwright in an adaptation of Guys and Dolls, which ran from 7 December 2019 to 18 January 2020 at the Crucible Theatre.
+Speaking of what attracted her to join this production, Hope explained, "I grew up watching Guys and Dolls.
+So when I got an invitation to be in this 'Iconic Show', I knew it had to be now or never.
+Also to come back home to Sheffield, after a twenty four year absence is very special me...and over Christmas".
+Ron Simpson from WhatsOnStage.com opined that Hope's character radiated "good will" in the production.
+Hope has also appeared in various other movies, including Richard's Things (1980), and other television series such as Pickersgill People, Out, Dempsey and Makepeace and Endeavour.
+Hope has also appeared as herself in the 1988 concert Hey, Mr. Producer! and an episode of the quiz show Pointless Celebrities which was originally broadcast on 6 January 2024.

 In 2021, Hope had a role in the online streamed musical The Sorcerer's Apprentice.
 In August of that year, it was announced that Hope had been cast as regular character Pearl Anderson on the British soap opera Hollyoaks.
 Pearl was introduced as the family friend of established character Walter Deveraux (Trevor A. Toussaint).
-Speaking about joining the soap opera, Hope said in a statement, "I'm absolutely thrilled to be introducing the fun-loving Pearl, with her vibrant and stylish energy, as I join the warm and welcoming Hollyoaks team".
+Speaking about joining the soap opera, Hope said she was "absolutely thrilled to be introducing the fun-loving Pearl, with her vibrant and stylish energy, as I join the warm and welcoming Hollyoaks team".
 Hope made her first appearance as Pearl in Episode 5675, which was originally broadcast on 10 September 2021.
-Since Hope has joined the soap, Pearl's storylines have included her attempts to integrate herself into the Deveraux family, the introduction of her daughter Sharon Bailey (Jamelia) and granddaughter Zoe Anderson (Garcia Brown), being arrested for hiding DeMarcus Westwood (Tomi Ade) from the police, developing a romance with Jack Osborne (Jimmy McKenna), and confiding about the abuse that her sister faced by their brother.
-Hope enjoyed working with McKenna and revealed that the pair had mutual friends going back 40 years, and Hope believed that her scenes with McKenna were similar to improv.
+The special episode featured an entirely Black cast as part of Channel 4's "Black to Front" project to highlight Black talent behind and in front of camera.
+Since Hope joined the soap, Pearl's storylines have included her attempts to integrate herself into the Deveraux family, the introduction of her daughter Sharon Bailey (Jamelia) and granddaughter Zoe Anderson (Garcia Brown), being arrested for hiding DeMarcus Westwood (Tomi Ade) from the police, developing a romance with Jack Osborne (Jimmy McKenna), and confiding about the abuse that her sister faced by their brother.
+Hope enjoyed working with McKenna and revealed that the pair had mutual friends going back 40 years, and she believed that her scenes with McKenna were similar to improv.

+Personal life

+Hope has a brother and a sister in law.
+Hope considers herself to be a "bit of a romantic".